jzmichal/YelpNLProject/README.md

 In order to evaluate performance from each model, I looked at the $r^2$ coefficient, RMSE training and test error, and residual plots.
 In general, the results seemed to suggest that the more complex the model, the better its performance.

+# endtoend.py / tests.py

+Production style code conglomeration of the three notebooks.
+This code runs independently from the command line and is well tested from tests.py, which tests every function in endtoend.py, and have several test cases for each function, covering edge cases.
+There is useful logging and documentation at critical points throughout the file, as well as each function having a docstring description.
+This file represents the entire ETL end-to-end pipeline.

+# App.py / templates / static / Dockerfile

+This series of files represent the back and front end of the web application.
+I pickled my transformations and models and used flask to create a simple user interface for my API. templates and static contain html code for the front end interaction and display of the user interface.
+Then, in order to allow anyone else to spin up my application without installing the right tools or libraries, I containerized my flask application with Docker.
+Finally, I hosted the docker container on an AWS ec2 instance for the public to use.